akashagrahari/akashagrahari.github.io/about.md

 title: About
 ---

-I am a Software Development Engineer at <a href="www.flipkart.com">Flipkart</a> in Bangalore, India.
+In Delhi right now, I will sooon be joining as a Software Development Engineer at <a href="www.flipkart.com">Flipkart</a> in Bangalore, India.
 But before all this, I was a student of BITS Pilani.
 I love music.
 I picked up my first instrument in 2012, and I am still in awe of that moment.
 I play the guitar, the drum-kit and the keyboards.
 I love composing and am fascinated with how the computer can help a composer in realizing his full potential.

 <p>
 <center><img src="/public/image.jpg"></center>